Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm

-Under these assumptions, we are interested in how the mixing time guarantees scale with the error tolerance \(\delta\), and the dimension \(d\) of \(\primalspace\). \cref{tab:comparison} summarises the comparison between \nameref{alg:mamla} and other algorithms based on discretisations of \ref{eq:MLD} that have been discussed above.
-We note that the definition of mixing times of \ref{eq:MLA}, \MLAFD{}, and \MLABD{} vary from the \(\delta\)-mixing time in TV distance that we consider in \cref{sec:prelims-markov-chains}, and we highlight the differences as follows.
-The most recent mixing time guarantees for \MLA{} in \cite{li2022mirror} is given in terms of the mirrored 2-Wasserstein distance, as was previously done in \cite{zhang2020wasserstein}, with the modified self-concordance assumption placed on \(\mirrorfunc{}\) in lieu of the self-concordance.
-The relation between the mirrored 2-Wasserstein distance and a more canonical functional like the KL divergence / TV distance cannot be easily established without placing more assumptions on the mirror function.
-For \MLAFD{}, \cite{ahn2021efficient} establish bounds on \(T\) such that \(\KLdist(\overline{\Pi}_{T}, \Pi) \leq \delta\).
-Here, \(\overline{\Pi}_{T}\) is a uniform mixture distribution composed of the sequence of iterates \(\{\Pi_{t}\}_{t=1}^{T}\), where \(\Pi_{t}\) is the distribution at iterate \(t\).
+Under these assumptions, we are interested in how the mixing time guarantees scale with the error tolerance \(\delta\), and the dimension \(d\) of \(\primalspace\). \Cref{tab:comparison} summarises the comparison between \nameref{alg:mamla} and other algorithms based on discretisations of \ref{eq:MLD} that have been discussed above.
+The analyses of \ref{eq:MLA}, \MLAFD{}, and \MLABD{} in the aforementioned works consider varying definitions of mixing time to the \(\delta\)-mixing time in TV distance we define in \Cref{sec:prelims-markov-chains}, and additional assumptions which we highlight as follows.
+The most recent mixing time guarantees for \ref{eq:MLA} in \cite{li2022mirror} is given in terms of the mirrored 2-Wasserstein distance, as was previously done in \cite{zhang2020wasserstein}; this is indicated by an asterisk in \Cref{tab:comparison}.
+Both of these works also assume that \(\mirrorfunc{}\) satisfies a \emph{modified self-concordance} condition instead of self-concordance as we do in \ref{assump:self-concord}.
+Furthermore, the relation between the mirrored 2-Wasserstein distance and a more canonical functional like the KL divergence (\(\KLdist{}\)) / TV distance (\(\TVdist{}\)) cannot be easily established without assuming that \(\mirrorfunc{}\) satisfies additional properties.
+For \MLAFD{}, \cite{ahn2021efficient} establish bounds on \(K\) such that \(\KLdist(\overline{\Pi}_{K}, \Pi) \leq \delta\).
+Here, \(\overline{\Pi}_{K}\) is a uniform mixture distribution composed of the sequence of iterates \(\{\Pi_{k}\}_{k=1}^{K}\), where \(\Pi_{k}\) is the distribution at iteration \(k\).